RxSwiftCommunity/rxswiftcommunity.github.io/README.md

 4. Use `middleman` and browse to [localhost:4567](localhost:4567) to preview changes.
 5. Open a PR 🎉

+TODO: Add instructions for where to put new projects, how to format them, etc.

 ## Deploying

 If you have push rights, you can deploy by running `rake build` then `rake publish`.
 This will be automated eventually.

+## Thanks

+Thanks to [this project](https://github.com/IronSummitMedia/startbootstrap-modern-business) for the bootstrap theme.